 The City of Liberty prides itself in its care for the cemeteries.
-The Liberty Parks & Rec Department in close collaboration with the Cemetery Advisory Committee carefully grooms the cemetery grounds at Fairview, New Hope and Mt.
+The Liberty Parks & Rec Department in close collaboration with the Cemetery Sexton carefully grooms the cemetery grounds at Fairview, New Hope and Mt.
 Memorial cemeteries year round, with extra attention during the spring and summer.
 Single, double and triple lots, along with various sizes of family lots are available in the Fairview/New Hope cemeteries.

 View more information about the cemeteries Operations and Rules and Regulations (PDF).